-A consortium of companies -- including IBM and Novell Inc. -- announced this week that they are contributing code to Project Higgins, an initiative of the Eclipse Foundation to create open source tools, APIs and applications to manage the security of user
+A consortium of companies -- including IBM and Novell Inc. -- announced this week that they are contributing code to Project Higgins, an initiative of the Eclipse Foundation to create open source tools, APIs and applications to manage the security of user identities on the Internet.

 Higgins is meant to help individuals consolidate their various online identities, serving as an abstraction layer that will integrate with multiple identity management systems.
 Its backers hope it will simplify development efforts by letting programmers write to a common interface.